Snorkeling Shelly Beach / Cabbage Tree Bay at Manly, Sydney

 By Luke

-Brilliant snorkel spot where you can see Giant Cuttlefish, Eastern Blue Gropers, Stingrays, and Wobbegong Sharks.
-Cabbage Tree Bay nature reserve is protected and located in the popular tourist town of Manly in North Beaches a short 20-minutes from Sydney’s Harbour, New South Wales.
+Fantastic snorkel spot and our top pick in Sydney, where you can see Giant Cuttlefish, Eastern Blue Gropers, Turtles, and Wobbegong Sharks.
+Cabbage Tree Bay aquatic nature reserve which is home to Shelly Beach which is fully protected and located in the popular tourist town of Manly, in Sydney’s Northern Beaches.
+A short 20-minutes ferry journey from Sydney’s Circular Quay Wharf to Manly Wharf makes for a great day out! – 20+ Snorkels at Shelly

 Pros